 What does the ASPPH Internship offer you?

-Successful interns will observe and participate in marketing, research and project management activities that advance the mission of ASPPH and our members.
+Successful interns will observe and participate in health education and data analysis activities that advance the mission of ASPPH and our members.
 Specific benefits can be found in the project descriptions for each internship assignment.

 Internship positions are full-time opportunities for the duration of 10 weeks over the summer.
 Internship opportunities will be located at ASPPH headquarters in Washington, DC.

 Applicants must be currently enrolled in a Masters or Doctoral program at a CEPH accredited ASPPH-member school or program of public health.
 Applicants must be students at the time of application, although may have graduated prior to entering the program.
 Applicants must be U.S. citizens or hold visas permitting permanent residence in the U.S. (i.e., have a “Green Card”) to be eligible for the Internship program.
 Certified in Public Health (CPH) preferred.